dingran/traffic-sign-classifier/README.md

 data preprocessing and augmentation are done with tools in **OpenCV**.

 This project is part of Udacity Self-Driving Car Nanodegree (Term1 in May 2017).
-The project instruction is in [README_udacity.md](README_udacity.md) and the dataset can be downloaded here at [traffic-signs-data.zip](https://d17h27t6h515a5.cloudfront.net/topher/2017/February/5898cd6f_traffic-signs-data/traffic-signs-data.zip)
+The project instruction is in [README_udacity.md](README_udacity.md) and the data set can be downloaded here at [traffic-signs-data.zip](https://d17h27t6h515a5.cloudfront.net/topher/2017/February/5898cd6f_traffic-signs-data/traffic-signs-data.zip)

 ---